sirchuck/site_works/README.md

             $result = $r->selectAll('`u_id`='.$r->c($_POST['key']));
             while($row = $r->getRows()){ $output .= $row->MyField . ' - ' . $row->MyField2; }
     $r->insertData() - This will take the field values in your object and attempt to insert it as a new record in your database.
-    $r->insertUpdateData() - This will insert the data, unless a keyfield is matched in which case it should update it.
+    $r->insertUpdateData(insertFielNames, insertFieldValues, updateFieldValues) - This will insert the data, unless a keyfield is matched in which case it should update it.
+        If any paramaters are null, they are built fromm the database class.
+Example: insertFielNames - null or `field_name1`,`field_name2`,`field_name3`
+        insertFieldValues - null or 'val1',2,'val3'
+        updateFieldValues - null or `field_name1`='val1',`field_name2`=2,`field_name3`='val3'
     $r->updateData($where = false,$values=false) - To update your data, multipul ways to use it.
         $r->updateData(); - This will simply update whatever data you have in the field array of your table object.
         $r->updateData(false); - Putting false in the where clause will update your data without a where clause.